bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 Opening up one of the .csv files will give you...

 ![CSV](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/CSVOutput.PNG)
 *The data format is the same as the format in the serial monitor.
-This was opened in MS Excel/*
+This was opened in MS Excel.*

+Once you are finished checking everything, reinstall the microSD card.
+Now it is time to calibrate the conductivity probe!

 ### Calibrating Conductivity